 Photo credit: Spiegel Wirtschaft

 Piech's first directed car is the 906.
-His dedication to aero-study can be seen in the car's leading edge which, compared to the 904, has a sharper and rounded form.
-The hood area is also lowered and the cockpit header has been narrowed significantly.
+His dedication to aero-study can be seen in various areas of the car.

 Photo credit: Porsche AG